cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/building-a-manifest-file.md

 <div class="notice notice-warning">
 <h3>Important!</h3>
-<p>Only a single cloud vendor and region is supported for servers in a stack.</p>
+<p>Only a single cloud vendor and region is supported for servers running an application.</p>
 </div>

 ```